dpgaspar/Flask-AppBuilder/docs/rest_api.rst

       }
     }

-And we get an HTTP 400 (Bad request).
+And we get an HTTP 422 (Unprocessable Entity).

 How to add custom validation?
 On our next example we only allow group names that start with a capital "A"::